I check about 30 tech news sources every morning.

 Smart habits matter more than the perfect app.
 Spend a week curating your feed and you’ll see the difference.

-Here’s what to do: Download one app from this list right now.
-Choose based on what you’re trying to accomplish professionally.
-Give it seven days of honest use and adjust your sources as you go.
+Download one app from this list right now.
+What’re you trying to accomplish professionally?
+Pick based on that.
+Give it seven days of honest use.
+Adjust your sources as you go.

 You’ll transform your relationship with tech news from overwhelming to empowering.